devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 <br/>

-## Reuse ansible playbooks by using  variables :
+## Variables in Ansible  :
-* In ansible we had a below ways to define variable:
+* In ansible we had a multiple ways to define variable:
 1. host level
 2. group level
 3. playbook level